South Africa–Sweden relations

 South Africa–Sweden relations refers to the bilateral relations between Sweden and South Africa.
-Sweden has an embassy in Pretoria and South Africa has an embassy in Stockholm.

 Formal relations between the two countries began with the opening of a South African legation in the 1930s with relations being upgraded to ambassadorial level in 1994 following South Africa's first non-racial democratic elections.
 In 2000 a South African - Swedish Binational Commission was established by President Thabo Mbeki and Prime Minister Göran Persson.